awsdocs/amazon-transcribe-developer-guide/doc_source/API_GetVocabulary.md

 The request accepts the following data in JSON format\.

  ** [VocabularyName](#API_GetVocabulary_RequestSyntax) **   <a name="transcribe-GetVocabulary-request-VocabularyName"></a>
 The name of the vocabulary to return information about\.
-The name is case\-sensitive\.
+The name is case sensitive\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`